balsama/acme-lightning-extend/README.md

 ## Result

 On the left is what the user is presented with after installing "Vanilla" Lightning.
-The image on the right is what a user would see after installing a version of Lightning that has been "Extended" by Acme.
-This doesn't mean to imply that customizations are limited to the presentation layer (Acme Lightning Extend also provides Node Bundles and overrides some Lightning settings, for example), it's just the easiest to demonstrate.
+On the right is what a user would see after installing a version of Lightning that has been "Extended" by Acme.
+(Customizations are not limited to the presentation layer, it's just the easiest to demonstrate.
+For example, Acme Lightning Extend also provides a Node Bundle and overrides some Lightning settings.)

 | Vanilla Lightning OOTB                                     | Acme Extended Lightning OOTB                                              |
 |------------------------------------------------------------|---------------------------------------------------------------------------|